iLVL-Key/FFXI/gearswap/readme.md

 <summary>SCH</summary>

+Version 1.3.5
+- Fixed os.time() changes from previous update that broke some things.
+Oops.

 Version 1.3.4
 - Adjusted os.clock() to os.time()
 - Fixed an issue with Active Skillchain tracking not working correctly with skillchains closed with Chain Affinity or Immanence